chronoDave/spider/README.md

 - No templating language, uses plain JS/TS
 - Modular loaders, allowing any file type to be used
 - Flexible API, every page has full access to the whole website allowing for the creation of RSS feeds, collection pages, etc.
+- Sensible defaults
+  - Markdown file URL's are generated based on folder structure and blog post title (`/<folder>/<title>`)
+  - Creation and update dates are truncated to days
+  - Output files are HTML

 ## Installation